 One-year Master of Science in Integrated Water Resources Management (Non-Thesis).

 Candidates are required to have a Bachelor's degree but this does not need to be an engineering degree.

-Non-engineering students are encouraged to apply as students have been admitted into the program with undergraduate degrees in geography, international development studies, sociology, anthropology, mathematics, environmental studies, biology, natural resources management, and engineering among others.
+Non-engineering students with a demonstrated interest in water resources management are encouraged to apply, as students have been admitted to the program with undergraduate degrees in geography, international development studies, sociology, anthropology, mathematics, environmental studies, biology, natural resources management, and engineering among others.
 Candidates are required to have a minimum equivalent cumulative grade point average of 3.0/4.0 or 3.2/4.0 during the last two years of full time university study.

 christiane.trudeau [at] mcgill.ca (Christiane Trudeau): For all Bioresource Engineering thesis programs.

 laura.wittebol [at] mcgill.ca (Laura Wittebol): For all Bioresource Engineering non-thesis programs.